heng2j/multigrid/HW2.md

 ```

 #### Tips:
-- Useful comments has been appended to the code for your guidance.
+- Useful comments has been added to the code for your guidance.
 - For further insight, you might refer to the ["Generalized Advantage Estimation" section in "The 37 Implementation Details of Proximal Policy Optimization"](https://iclr-blog-track.github.io/2022/03/25/ppo-implementation-details/).

-#### Notes:
-- While GAE is a potent tool to mitigate variance during Deep RL training, you might explore other methodologies as well.

 ---

 ## Task 3 - Tuning the 🎲 **Exploration & Exploitation Strategies** using Algorithm-Specific Hyperparameters

-Having implemented GAE in Task 2, re-run the training command provided below to commence agent training.
+Having implemented GAE in Task 2, re-run the training command provided below to start agent training.
 You're encouraged to adjust or introduce additional parameters as required.

 ```shell
 python multigrid/scripts/train_ppo_cleanrl.py --local-mode False --env-id MultiGrid-CompetitiveRedBlueDoor-v2-DTDE-Red-Single-with-Obstacle --num-envs 8 --num-gpus 0 --num-steps 128 --learning-rate 3e-4 --total-timesteps 10000000 --exp-name baseline
 ```

-### Deepening Your Understanding of the Deep RL Training Loop
+### Deepening Your Understanding to Interpret Your Results
 ***Q.1*** Train a baseline agent using default or adjusted parameter values.
 Capture and present Tensorboard screenshots to report the following training metrics.
 Indicate the `Sample Effiicency`, the number of training timesteps and policy updates, required to achieve the Training Baseline Thresholds:

 - **episodic_length**